You got Tropical Storm Danny moving up there, and you got other storms moving in.

 And then we played the Bork speech that Kennedy gave.

-Oh, is this how we're supposed to Okay, Dave?
+Oh, is this how we're supposed to?

-We'll play it that way.
+Okay, Dave, we'll play it that way.

 So C. Edmund Wright does this.

-Another piece out there on how we conservatives can learn from Ted Kennedy.
+Speaking of that, I read a piece, another piece out there on how we conservatives can learn from Ted Kennedy in dealing with Obama.

 And I read it and I read it and I read it.

-And I then I looked, who wrote this?
+And then I looked, who wrote this?

-And it was written by a it was written by a Clinton hack.
+And it was written by a, it was written by a Clinton hack.

-What was it?
+What was it, Bruce Reed?

-I sort of crying out loud.
+I started crying out loud.

 Simply amazing.